jyy009/tomma-rum/CONTRIBUTING.md

 ## Pull Request Process

+- Pull from origin/main into your branch and resolve conflicts before the PR.
 - All changes must be submitted via pull request(PR).
 - At lease one approval from another team member is required before merging.
+- After approving the PR, delete the branch.

 ## Branch Naming